thuannguy/thuannguy.github.io/_posts/2017-09-10-how-to-start-a-blog.md

 So what can Sam do?
 My suggestions are:

 - Unless Sam is totally useless at his job which is obviously not the case, he must learn something from his daily tasks.
 It may be something he learned from implementing a new small feature or fixing a bug or a clever tip to write a good unit test.
 All those things, no matter how small Sam thinks they are, are worth a blog post.
 - Even if someone else already wrote about it, who cares?
-As long as Sam writes hist post in his own words, it is good enough.
+As long as Sam writes his post in his own words, it is good enough.
 A post doesn't have to be long or about something important.
 Even the legendary Ayende sometimes wrote a [two-line post](https://ayende.com/blog/10/thunderbird-ie).
 - Making mistakes is a part of the learning process.
 I have no doubt that many good bloggers now went through the junior phase before and their first couple of posts weren't as good as what you see from them today.
 - Yep, it might be true that Sam's writing skill is not good yet.
 On the other hand, Sam can't improve his writing skill without practicing it.
 Therefore, I would suggest Sam starting writing now and asking for feedback from his peers.
 At the same time, he can easily find plenty of good resources about how to write a good blog post on the internet.
 The most important point is to start.
 - Don't have time?
 I hardly believe that a junior developer is busier than all the popular bloggers out there.
 It's his life and his career and thus his choice.